Classical Archaeology and Ancient History

 Why study CAAH at Lincoln?

 Lincoln is one of the best places to study CAAH at Oxford.
 We take four CAAH students a year, the largest intake among Oxford colleges, which creates a strong sense of community.
 We have excellent personnel and resources.
 The University Chair in Classical Archaeology and Art is always held at Lincoln; the current holder is Professor Bert Smith, who specialises in Hellenistic and Roman sculpture and directs the excavations at Aphrodisias in Turkey.
-Our early Career Fellow, Dr Joshua Thomas, specialises in Hellenistic and Roman Art and Archaeology, as do Drs Lucy-Audley Miller and Rachel Wood.
-Our lecturers are ancient historians: Dr Harry Sidebottom, who focuses on Greek culture in the Roman Empire and the history of warfare in classical antiquity, and Dr Peter Haarer whose interests are in ancient Greek language and history.
-We are thus able to offer our students personal attention tailored to their interests and needs.
+Our current Fellows are Professor Maria Stamatopoulou, who works on Greek art and archaeology, and Dr Roel Konijnendijk, who works on Greek history.
+In addition, we have a lecturer, Dr Harry Sidebottom, focusing on Roman history and another, Dr George Green, focusing on Roman archaeology and numismatics.

 The College has a very good library and a vibrant community of graduate and undergraduate archaeologists and historians.
-Lincoln College is close to the Ashmolean Museum, where important collections of ancient artefacts are housed, and the Sackler Library.
+Lincoln College is close to the Ashmolean Museum, where important collections of ancient artefacts are housed, and to the Bodleian Art, Archaeology and Ancient World Library.

 We take four CAAH students each year.
 CAAH at Lincoln has no special requirements aside from those set by the University.
 It is not necessary to have studied humanities, history, or archaeology before.
 Along with past grades (e.g. at GCSE, A-levels, or equivalent) we give significant weight to your personal statement, which should clearly explain why you want to enrol in this degree.
 We are looking for candidates with strong intellectual potential, genuine interest in the combined study of history and archaeology of the ancient world, independent and critical thinking, the ability to structure arguments, and a willingness to question.
 We strongly welcome applications from schools that, historically, have not sent students to Oxford, as well as from international students.